chinmay185/golang-plugins-demo/README.md

 ## Some Go plugin limitations / gotchas
 - Plugins are only supported on linux (for now)
 - Plugin code needs to be compiled with the same version of Go that was used for compiling the main app (for ex.
 Go 1.9 plugins won't work on Go 1.8 app)
-- Plugin has to be in the main package.﻿Packages not named main are ignored.
+- Plugin has to be in the main package.
+Packages not named main are ignored.
 For more info, run `go help buildmode`
-- Plugins can't be reloaded (no hot-code swapping) Refer [this issue](https://github.com/golang/go/issues/17980) for more details
+- Plugins can't be reloaded (no hot-code swapping).
+Refer [this issue](https://github.com/golang/go/issues/17980) for more details
 - Loading a copy of the already loaded plugin panics.
 Refer [here](https://github.com/golang/go/issues/19004)

 ## License